-One of the mains features of this work is to have demonstrated that, independently of its condition, microbiota follows Taylor’s law.
-We have seen that the value of the scaling index in each case is always less than the unity (using standard deviation as the measurement for dispersion), which provides us with information about the community structure.
+One of the highlights of this study is that is shows, independently of its condition, that microbiota follows Taylor’s law.
+We have seen that in each case the value of the scaling index is always less than the unity (using standard deviation as the dispersion measurement), which provides us with information about the community structure.
 This means that, in relative terms, the most abundant elements in the population are less volatile to perturbations than the less abundant ones.
 The explanation for this universal pattern is not clear although some hypotheses have been tested in other studies, such as the presence of negative interactions in the population (58), and a demonstration that this may depend on reproductive correlation (59).
-Nevertheless, none of these explanations are sufficient when we are talking about microbiota, as the reproduction term is diffuse, the interactions between its components are not only based on competition (60–62), and that even that kind of negative interaction may not effectively yield values less than the unity when referring to a bacterial species (41).
-Anyhow, the values obtained in all cases were very similar from one to another, which could suggest that the community structure is preserved throughout the different scenarios we studied.
+Nevertheless, none of these explanations are sufficient when it comes to microbiota, as the term reproduction is diffuse the interactions between its components are not only based on competition (60–62).
+Moreover, even such negative interaction may not effectively yield values less than the unity when referring to a bacterial species (41).
+Nonetheless, the values obtained in all cases were very similar to each other, which may suggest that the community structure is preserved throughout the different scenarios studied herein.

 The second parameter provides information about noise and can be directly linked to the variability or fluctuation amplitude of the population over time.
 It is a direct estimator of the stability of the system under study.
-As we have shown above, the healthy subset of each study has lower variability than the non–healthy subset, when dealing with adult individuals.
-Interestingly, the variability parameter was higher in the healthy subset in the study of the discordant twins suffering from kwashiorkor disease (51).
-In this regard, it has been shown that infant microbiota needs to develop toward a definite, adult state (63).
-This implies that temporal variability is greater in children compared to a healthy adult state, which should be temporally stable.
-Thus, our results could point to the need for this variability in order to reach that adult state.
-Furthermore, as we wanted to see how this variability behaved over time, we calculated the evolution of this parameter for the samples which had enough time sampling.
+As we have shown above, the healthy subset of each study has lower variability than the non-healthy subset, when dealing with adult subjects.
+Interestingly, the variability parameter was higher in the healthy subset in the study of discordant twins suffering from kwashiorkor disease (51).
+In this respect, research has shown that infant microbiota needs to develop toward a definite, adult state (63).
+This implies that temporal variability is greater in children than in a healthy adult, which should be temporally stable.
+Thus, our results could indicate this variability is necessary in order to reach that adult state.
+Furthermore, as we wanted to see how this variability shifted over time, we calculated the changes in this parameter for the samples which had enough time sampling.
 As shown in Figure 6, the variability of microbiota fluctuated over time.
-It is interesting to note in Figure 7 how this parameter captured the two antibiotic intakes in one of the patients from the study by Dethlefsen and Relman (49), especially in that there seems to be some kind of a resilience process in the microbiota due to the lower variability increase in the second antibiotic intake.
+Interestingly Figure 7 shows how this parameter reflected the two antibiotic intakes in one of the patients in the study by Dethlefsen and Relman (49) particularly the apparent resilience of the microbiota due to the reduced increase in variability during the second antibiotic intake.